FerretDB/FerretDB/website/blog/2023-01-25-ferretdb-fetches-data-query-pushdown.md

 As you can see the query that we sent now differs from the one sent on the past action.

-Surely we still fetch from the customers collection’s table, but as we only want the single customer and FerretDB supports pushdowns for filters with `_id` key and the value of the `ObjectID` type - we don’t fetch all documents, but we use the WHERE clause to get only one of them.
+Surely we still fetch from the customers collection's table, but as we only want the single customer and FerretDB supports pushdowns for filters with `_id` key and the value of the `ObjectID` type - we don't fetch all documents, but we use the WHERE clause to get only one of them.
-As a result, we significantly reduced network traffic, FerretDB doesn’t iterate through thousands of records and most importantly the response time is much quicker!
+As a result, we significantly reduced network traffic, FerretDB doesn't iterate through thousands of records and most importantly the response time is much quicker!

 ## Measuring performance gain

-Let’s check how pushdowns affected a simple operation in a benchmark!
+Let's check how pushdowns affected a simple operation in a benchmark!

-For the sake of this article, we’ve recreated the environment from the [quickstart guide](https://docs.ferretdb.io/quickstart_guide/docker/).
+For the sake of this article, we've recreated the environment from the [quickstart guide](https://docs.ferretdb.io/quickstart_guide/docker/).

-Afterwards, we’ve restored a dump with 10000 documents from [this dataset](https://github.com/mcampo2/mongodb-sample-databases/tree/master/dump/sample_weatherdata.).
+Afterwards, we've restored a dump with 10000 documents from [this dataset](https://github.com/mcampo2/mongodb-sample-databases/tree/master/dump/sample_weatherdata.).

-To measure differences between a pushdown query and the one without any pushdown, we’ve acknowledged that the pushdown for `_id` field is only done if the value is of the ObjectID or string type.
+To measure differences between a pushdown query and the one without any pushdown, we've acknowledged that the pushdown for `_id` field is only done if the value is of the ObjectID or string type.
 So, if we use any other field there, we are able to produce a non-optimized query.

 Our benchmark will run 3 cases.